todogroup/awesome-ospo/README.md

 - [GrimoireLab](https://chaoss.github.io/grimoirelab/) - Software development analytics platform supporting more than 30 different data sources, part of CHAOSS Software project from The Linux Foundation
 - [Starfish](https://github.com/indeedeng/starfish) - A tool to identify GitHub contributions within a specified window of time.
 -[Project Portal](https://github.com/SAP/project-portal-for-innersource) - Lists all InnerSource projects of a company in an interactive and easy to use way.
 Can be used as a template for implementing the "InnerSource portal" pattern by the InnerSource Commons community.
-[Repo Health Check](https://github.com/dogweather/repo-health-check) - Analyze a project: How are the maintainers doing?

 ## GitHub Management